jbaldwin2014/cs-4641-group-44/index.md

 Empirically, our K-Modes defines clusters using the amount of matching categories between data points.
 For example, take clusters 2 and 3 in the above example run with 5 total clusters.
 For the mode of each cluster, if a data point has a given categorical feature, the mode vector K consists of x categorical values for which each is the mode of a feature.
 For our data, the mode of an attribute can be “1” or “0” for category features that can be defined as true or false, and from 0-8 for features like age group and race/ethnicity.
 The mode becomes whichever number is most common in the cluster.
 The total number of labels that appeared on each predicted index cluster can be seen through the visualization above for the age group feature.
 From observation, it can be seen that the cluster at index 0 seemed to have the largest number of datasets, making it seem to have a unique constraint to its index, and thus indicating that tease features contribute most to the likelihood of a CoViD-19 death.

 ### Current Challenges and Next Steps
-For this report, the current challenges our group has encountered so far are as follows: in cleaning and standardizing our data, we had to remove some data points that had too many missing or unknowns, which left only a small chunk of the original data left, though since we started with so many data points to begin with, around 4.5 million, the loss is mostly negligible, leaving us with about 500k points with encoding and cleaning.
-Our GMM implementation runs without error, and our current challenge lies with properly visualizing the data in graph form by category.
-We tried two different implementations and have settled on one of which we are now trying to iron out a few small bugs in displaying our data correctly.
-We also have started on a supervised technique, binary logistic regression since we have many categorical independent variables and only two possible outcomes.
-Furthermore, we started a PCA algorithm to define the optimal amount of clusters for our dataset, but as it seems to only take numeric values in order to become most effective in determining the most important features needed, it seemed inefficient to use.
+For this report, the current challenges our group has encountered so far are as follows: in cleaning and standardizing our data, we had to remove some data points that had too many missing or unknowns, which left only a small chunk of the original data left.
+However, because we started with so many data points to begin with, around 4.5 million, the loss is mostly negligible, leaving us with about 500k points with encoding and cleaning.
+Our K-Modes implementation runs without error, and our current challenge primarily lies in creating proper visualizations of the data in graph form by category.
+We tried different implementations and have settled on K-Modes, as so far this has provided us the best visual representations of our clustering, and works well with categorical data.
+We also have started on a supervised technique, binary logistic regression, because we have these many categorical independent variables and only two possible outcomes.

 ### References: